Orange Amps: 1970s

 The factory in Cowcliffe near Huddersfield was opened in early 1970.
 Mathias would drive from Huddersfield with a small number of completed amplifier chassis which would be fitted into sleeves, boxed, and despatched from the Orange Shop in London.
 At this time business in London was moving very rapidly; however, the situation in Huddersfield was much slower.
 Whilst visiting the factory for a production meeting, Cooper was struck by the slow pace of production.
 Large numbers of back orders meant that production at Cowcliffe was failing to keep up with demand and the low number of units being produced caused the operation to be non cost effective and not covering its overheads.

 The decision was taken to end Orange's relationship with Matamp.
 Cooper and Mathias remained on friendly terms despite the split, with Cooper describing Mathias as "a real gentleman for whom I have always had nothing but the greatest admiration."
-After the decision to cease production in Huddersfield, Cooper located premises in a derelict shop on the corner of Neil's Yard and Short's Gardens in the Covent Garden area of London.
+After the decision to cease production in Huddersfield, Cooper located premises in a derelict shop on the corner of Neil's Yard and Shorts Gardens in the Covent Garden area of London.
 This move was to increase productivity and to provide more room for cabinet making, amp testing, and storage, with cabinets being produced on the ground floor and amplifiers in the basement.

 In 1971, whilst driving in London, Cooper noticed the new road signs being introduced into the UK used graphic symbols rather than words and asked the design team to come up with a set of custom symbols that would clearly show what the control was for and would make sense to users who may not be familiar with English.

 It was in 1972 that John James, Orange's Research and Development Engineer, designed what would become one of the world's most iconic amplifiers, The "Graphic Valve Amplifier," nicknamed simply "Pics Only", which was a reference to the unique front graphic panels.
 Early models of the Pics Only were known as "Plexis" because they had a plastic reverse printed perspex panel secured on an orange steel backplate fixed to the chassis.
 With later models the front panel was not plastic but silk screen printed metal plates.
 The Pics Only was the start of the new sound now associated with Orange and has remained the influence for the design and sound of Orange Amplifiers.
 With demand for Orange amplifiers still increasing it was necessary once again to seek larger premises and locate a proper factory facility.